lennarth-anaya/candy-cctv/README.md

 # TODO

 - Automatic cleanup of old files
+- Manual relevancy files mark so they are garbage collected as soon as possible and not visible to relevant files
 - Live streaming
 - Possibly, avoid the huge amount of files recorded by accumulating more motion events, or perhaps keeping it and just analyzing the videos with image analisys to diacard them once recorded, which would be more interesting.